EquosAI/equos-node-sdk/src/api/docs/KnowledgeBaseApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#api-endpoints) [[Back to Model list]](../README.md#models) [[Back to README]](../README.md)

-## knowledgeBaseControllerIndexDocumentV3
+## indexDocument

-> knowledgeBaseControllerIndexDocumentV3(id, doc)
+> EquosDocument indexDocument(id, doc)

+Index a document in a Knowledge Base.

 ### Example